Common Name(s): Laburnum, Golden Chain

 Grain/Texture: Grain is usually straight, with a fine, even texture.
 Good natural luster.

-Endgrain: Ring-porous; medium earlywood pores 2-3 rows wide, small to medium latewood pores in clusters and diagonal tangential bands; solitary and radial multiples of 2-3; heartwood mineral/gum deposits occasionally present; growth rings distinct; rays visible without lens; parenchyma vasicentric.
+Endgrain: Ring-porous; large earlywood pores 2-3 rows wide, medium to large latewood pores in clusters and diagonal tangential bands, moderately numerous; solitary and radial multiples of 2-3; heartwood mineral/gum deposits occasionally present; growth rings distinct; medium to wide rays visible without lens, spacing wide; parenchyma vasicentric and confluent.

 Rot Resistance: No official data is available, though it is presumed to be quite durable as it has been used for fenceposts.